Renting With Us

 If the key instructions are not adhered to and the tradesman cannot gain entry, the charge will be passed on to the tenant to pay.
 Any damage to the property or chattels caused by the tenant shall be repaired immediately at the tenant’s expense.

 Your tenancy agreement specifies the maximum number and names of people who can occupy the property.
 Please discuss with your property manager if the original occupants need to change, or if there are any additional occupants.

 Prior approval is required for any changes.
 Please notify us immediately if you change your contact details or employment.

-Fixed term tenancy: You must give your property manager at least 21 days notice of your intention to either vacate the property or continue the tenancy for a further fixed term.
+Fixed term tenancy: You must give your property manager at least 28 days notice of your intention to either vacate the property or continue the tenancy for a further fixed term or periodic tenancy.

 If unforeseen circumstances should arise during a fixed term tenancy and, as a result, you have to vacate the property prior to the expiration of the lease term, you must contact your property manager to determine if arrangements can be made to help you exit your contract.
 If your request for an exit plan is approved, you will be responsible for payment of all rent until another suitable tenant is found and commences that tenancy, as well as any associated costs.

 Arrange to redirect mail to your new address.
 Organise a final meter reading for gas or electricity and contact other service providers to arrange final billing to be sent to your new address.
 If your property is water metered please read the meter and supply the reading to your property manager.
 This will avoid you having to pay the council the final reading fee.